-- Road safety Do not use headphones while driving, cycling, or operating any motorized vehicle.
+■ Road safety - Do not use headphones while driving, cycling, or operating any motorised vehicle.
 It may create a traffic hazard and is illegal in some areas.
-It can also be potentially dangerous to play loud music while walking, especially at pedestrian crossings. - □ Preventing hearing damage Avoid using headphones at high volume.
-Hearing experts advise against continuous, loud and extended play.
-If you experience a ringing in your ears, reduce the volume or discontinue use.
+It can also be potentially dangerous to play loud music while walking, especially at pedestrian crossings.